 Why Does High Barrier Protection Matter?

 Proper storage requires a controlled atmosphere.
 For over 20 years, IMPAK has provided customers with innovative packaging solutions, from flexible packaging products such as high barrier bags, to desiccants, oxygen absorbers, and sealing machinery.
-We know high barrier packaging and created the Hops Green line after noticing an increasing number of our vacuum bags / Mylar bags were being used to package hops.
+We know high barrier packaging and created the Hops and Hemp Green line after noticing an increasing number of our vacuum bags / Mylar bags were being used to package hops and hemp.
 Select from 3 convenient sizes at a cost-effective price point.

-There is a lot of misinformation about food preservation and storing hops.
-Preserving hops comes down to the same principles as any other long term food storage: it’s all about the barrier, and keeping oxygen and other contaminates out.
+There is a lot of misinformation about food preservation and storing hops and hemp.
+Preserving hops and hemp comes down to the same principles as any other long term food storage: it’s all about the barrier, and keeping oxygen and other contaminates out.
 Whether you're packaging for a few days, or a few months, a controlled environment is critical to preserving freshness and flavor.

 Vacuum sealed Mylar bags are the preferred choice for professionals, while home growers may opt for clear vacuum seal bags similar to FoodSaver® bags.
 IMPAK offers both.
-In addition to our Hops Green Bags line, IMPAK offers a wide range of Mylar foil pouches in silver: see them here.
-We also offer clear vacuum bags see them here
+In addition to our Hops and Hemp Green Bags line, IMPAK offers a wide range of Mylar foil pouches in silver: see them here.
+We also offer clear vacuum bags see them here.

-IMPAK does not claim to be experts on packaging hops.
+IMPAK does not claim to be experts on packaging hops and hemp.
 We leave that to professionals like Mark Garetz, author of Using Hops. *Using Hops was published in 1994, which means Mr. Garetz has been working with hops for at least as long as IMPAK has been working with high barrier packaging.

 “Vacuum packing and inert-gas packaging in an oxygen-barrier material are the best packaging methods.
 The common type of oxygen-barrier packaging is the "boiling bag" which is clear and made from a lamination of two types of plastic… The next step up in effectiveness is the aluminized mylar bag (also known as the foil bag or pouch), which adds a layer of aluminum that increases the barrier protection more than 10-fold.” – Mark Garetz, Brewing Techniques